rishikanthc/Scriberr/README.md

 ## Planned Features

-- Speaker diarization for speaker labels
+- [x] Speaker diarization for speaker labels
-- Audio recording functionality
-- File actions - rename, delete
+- [x] File actions - rename, delete
+- [ ] Provide multiple algorithms for speaker label corrections
+- [ ] Hardware Acceleration setup wizard
+- [ ] Youtube integration
+- [ ] Subtitle generation
+- [ ] Support for other languages
+- [ ] Audio recording functionality
-- Full text fuzzy search
+- [ ] Full text fuzzy search
-- Tag based organization system
+- [ ] Tag based organization system
-- Follow along text with playback
+- [ ] Follow along text with playback
-- Edit summaries
+- [ ] Edit summaries
-- Export options
+- [ ] Export options
-- Support for other languages

 ## Known Bugs
-- First app load will fail due to missing database.
+- First app load will load a blank due to missing database.
 Reloading will fix it.
-- Requires page refresh to load audio for newly transcribed files
+- ~~Requires page refresh to load audio for newly transcribed files~~
-- Automatic update of processed files is finnicky and might require a page refresh for update
+- ~~Automatic update of processed files is finnicky and might require a page refresh for update~~

 ## Note
-This is a beta app in development, so expect a few rough edges and minor bugs.
-The app is functional and should for the most part be usable barring the need to refresh the page at times for the UI to update state.
+This app is under development, so expect a few rough edges and minor bugs.
+Expect breaking changes in the first few minor releases.
+Will smooth out and try to avoid it as best as I can

 If you like this project I would really appreciate it if you could star this repository.